Get connected – volunteer organizations

 Alberta Health Services – Home Care and Community

 AHS Home Care and Community programs offers volunteers an opportunity to enhance the lives of isolated seniors in the community, or assist new moms caring for their babies.
 All volunteers are asked to make a minimum of one year, once-a-week commitment.
 Most placements are daytime hours, during the week and shifts are typically three hours long.
 The screening process includes an interview, police security check and reference checks.

 Alberta Health Services – South Health Campus

-Volunteer opportunities: Wayfinders, clinic, friendly visiting
+Volunteer opportunities: Wayfinders, Clinic assistants, Committee members and friendly visiting

 Alberta Seventh Step Society